tradecloud/tradecloud-sdk-dotnet/authentication/README.md

 # Authentication

-This example authenticates a user and retrieves a token
+This example authenticates a user, retrieves acesss and refresh tokens, refreshes the access token using the refresh token, and logout

 The `Authentication` library is re-used in other examples.